cubiq/ComfyUI_IPAdapter_plus/README.md

 - [ip-adapter_sdxl_vit-h.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/sdxl_models/ip-adapter_sdxl_vit-h.bin) **This model requires the use of the SD1.5 encoder despite being for SDXL checkpoints**
 - [ip-adapter-plus_sdxl_vit-h.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/sdxl_models/ip-adapter-plus_sdxl_vit-h.bin) Same as above, use the SD1.5 encoder
 - [ip-adapter-plus-face_sdxl_vit-h.bin](https://huggingface.co/h94/IP-Adapter/resolve/main/sdxl_models/ip-adapter-plus-face_sdxl_vit-h.bin) As always, use the SD1.5 encoder

+Please note that now the models are also available in safetensors format, you can find them on [huggingface](https://huggingface.co/h94/IP-Adapter).

 Additionally you need the image encoders to be placed in the `ComfyUI/models/clip_vision/` directory: